Global

 System Implementation Recommendations (Principles)

-1. Place the TVS as close as possible to the input pin and return ground of the protected chip, with short traces and a small loop.
+TVS should be placed as close as possible to the input pin of the protected chip and the return ground, with short traces and a small loop.

-2. Between the TVS and the bus, a small resistor/ferrite bead/fuse can be used to achieve energy limiting and graded protection (selected based on system loss tolerance).
+2. A small resistor / ferrite bead / fuse can be placed between the TVS and the bus to achieve energy limiting and graded protection (selected based on system loss tolerance).

-3. For long wire harness applications, it is recommended to add a "coarse protection" stage at the interface side, and use this device for "precision clamping" near the chip on the board.
+3. For long harness applications, it is recommended to add a primary "coarse protection" at the interface side, and use this device for "fine clamping" near the chip on the board.

 Part 3: Application Scenarios and Advantages